Computer Task Group (NASDAQ:CTG) Issues Q4 2021 Earnings Guidance

-Computer Task Group (NASDAQ:CTG) last announced its quarterly earnings results on Tuesday, November 9th.
-The information technology services provider reported $0.13 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.11 by $0.02.
-Computer Task Group had a return on equity of 9.67% and a net margin of 1.81%.
-During the same period in the prior year, the company earned $0.18 earnings per share.
-As a group, research analysts anticipate that Computer Task Group will post 0.56 earnings per share for the current fiscal year.

-In other news, Director James R. Helvey III acquired 5,000 shares of Computer Task Group stock in a transaction dated Wednesday, September 1st.
-The stock was bought at an average cost of $8.90 per share, with a total value of $44,500.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-12.10% of the stock is owned by corporate insiders.
+In related news, Director James R. Helvey III bought 5,000 shares of the firm’s stock in a transaction that occurred on Wednesday, September 1st.
+The stock was purchased at an average price of $8.90 per share, for a total transaction of $44,500.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Corporate insiders own 12.10% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-LPL Financial LLC acquired a new stake in shares of Computer Task Group during the 3rd quarter valued at $80,000.
-Millennium Management LLC boosted its holdings in shares of Computer Task Group by 16.9% during the 3rd quarter.
-Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock valued at $127,000 after acquiring an additional 2,304 shares in the last quarter.
-Citadel Advisors LLC acquired a new stake in shares of Computer Task Group during the 2nd quarter valued at $286,000.
-Finally, Morgan Stanley lifted its holdings in Computer Task Group by 15.0% during the 1st quarter.
+Large investors have recently bought and sold shares of the company.
+LPL Financial LLC bought a new position in shares of Computer Task Group during the 3rd quarter valued at about $80,000.
+Millennium Management LLC boosted its position in shares of Computer Task Group by 15.0% during the 2nd quarter.
+Millennium Management LLC now owns 13,655 shares of the information technology services provider’s stock valued at $132,000 after purchasing an additional 1,779 shares in the last quarter.
+Citadel Advisors LLC acquired a new position in shares of Computer Task Group in the second quarter worth about $286,000.
+Finally, Morgan Stanley boosted its holdings in shares of Computer Task Group by 15.0% in the first quarter.
 Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock worth $296,000 after buying an additional 4,055 shares during the period.
-52.77% of the stock is currently owned by institutional investors.
+Institutional investors own 52.77% of the company’s stock.

 Computer Task Group, Inc engages in the provision of information technology solutions and staffing services.
 The firm’s services encompass the information technology business solution life cycle, including phases for planning, developing, implementing, managing, and maintaining the information technology solution.